donaldrich80/modular-gitlab-ci/docs/index.md

 # Modular GitLab-CI

+## Usage

-Versatile, stackable `.gitlab-ci.yml` templates for modular construction of GitLab-CI pipelines.
+A collection of stackable `.gitlab-ci.yml` templates for modular construction of GitLab-CI pipelines.

+In many cases, including functionality is as easy as an include clause in a project's `.gitlab-ci.yml`.
+These templates are designed to be simple, intuitive, and as auto-magical as possible.

 ## Benefits